On highly regular strongly regular graphs: Point graphs of partial quadrangles

-\begin{lemma} Let $\Pi$ be a partial quadrangle in which every triad has $c$ centers, and let $\Gamma$ be the point graph of $\Pi$.
-Then $\Gamma$ regular for all graph-types of order $(3,4)$, except possibly the following:
+Let us at the end have a look on partial quadrangles $\Pi$ in which every triad has the same number $c$ of centers, but where the point graph $\Gamma$ is not necessarily $3$-isoregular. \begin{lemma} Let $\Pi$ be a partial quadrangle in which every triad has $c$ centers, and let $\Gamma$ be the point graph of $\Pi$.
+Then $\Gamma$ is regular for all graph types of order $(3,4)$, except possibly the following: